All Episodes

 Said, is he gone?

-Okay, that but that's but he's basically prolonged the life of the Islamic Republic.
+Okay, he's basically prolonged the life of the Islamic Republic.

 Isn't that the case, Saeed?

-Um he missed the historic opportunity Obama did in two thousand and nine uh to stand with the uh with with the people of Iran against this tyrannic regime so that uh if a transfer of power had occurred there, as it it should have, we then would the United States would then have a real partner for a uh uh for a negotiated peace.
+He missed the historic opportunity Obama did in 2009 to stand with the people of Iran against this tyrannic regime so that if a transfer of power had occurred there, as it should have, the United States would then have a real partner for a negotiated peace.

 He just called him Herr Hitler, Herr Hitler this, Herr Hitler that.